jtarchie/github-pullrequest-resource/README.md

 * `merge.method`: *Optional.* Use this to merge the PR into the target branch of the PR.
 There are three available merge methods -- `merge`, `squash`, or `rebase`.
 Please this [doc](https://developer.github.com/changes/2016-09-26-pull-request-merge-api-update/) for more information.

 * `merge.commit_msg`: *Optional.* Used with `merge` to set the commit message for the merge.
 Specify a file path to the merge commit message.

+## Creating pull requests

+If the config value `pullrequest.id` is set to `new`, a new pull request will be created.
+It will be against the repo specified by the source configuration's `repo` attribute.
+The branch at HEAD will be used as the pull-request head, and `master` (or `pullrequest.merge_into`, if set in git config) will be used as the base.
+You can set the title and body of the PR using `pullrequest.title` and `pullrequest.body` config values as well.

 ## Example pipeline